-Memory
+Adding Memory

 You can increase your computer memory by installing memory modules on the system board.
-See "Specifications" for information on the memory supported by your computer.
-Install only memory modules that are intended for your computer.
+See "Memory" for information on the memory supported by your computer.
+Be sure to add only memory modules that are intended for your computer.